wqking/metapp/doc/variant.md

 metapp::Variant v3 = MyClass();
 ```

-In above code, the type held by v1 is metapp::tkInt, v2 is metapp::tkVector, v3 is metapp::tkObject unless MyClass is regitered with another type kind.
+In above code, the type held by v1 is metapp::tkInt, v2 is metapp::tkVector, v3 is metapp::tkObject unless MyClass is registered with another type kind.

 ## Header